guilhermepo2/blog/_posts/2021-05-01-spritesheets-with-opengl.markdown

 ![Tilemap Example]({{site.baseurl}}/assets/img/opengl_spritesheet_1.png)

-If you are feeling venturous enough, you can reach me on [Twitter](http://twitter.com/guilhermepo2) or check my [website](http://gueepo.me/)!
+If you have read so far into this, thank you!
+I lost a good amount of time wrapping my head around this issue and had trouble figuring out the step of dynamically setting *just* the texture coordinates.
+If you are feeling venturous enough, you want to give feedback, you can reach me on [Twitter](http://twitter.com/guilhermepo2) or check my [website](http://gueepo.me/)!